Empowering Ocean Guardians Across Latin America

 Language: Koloqua and English

 The course culminated in an ambitious and imaginative final session: a structured roleplay in which participants took on the role of advisors to the fictional Region and City of Valdaque, convened urgently to chart a sustainable future for their lagoon.
-Working across six thematic areas — from ecology and climate adaptation to fisheries, maritime law, tourism, and ocean literacy — the group produced the Dichiarazione di Lagunare, a collective declaration setting out concrete commitments for the next decades of lagoon governance and planning.
+Working across six thematic areas - from ecology and climate adaptation to fisheries, maritime law, tourism, and Ocean Literacy - the group produced the Dichiarazione di Lagunare, a collective declaration setting out concrete commitments for the next decades of lagoon governance and planning.
 Far from a merely academic exercise, the Declaration drew on real expertise, genuine debate, and a shared sense of responsibility for these fragile and irreplaceable systems.
-IOI headquarters, on reviewing the outcome, expressed how impressed they were — a fitting tribute to what a diverse and committed group of learners can achieve together.

 Arndt BUBENZER